Last reviewed on 23rd October 2023 by Martin Alexander (Mortgage Advisor)

 - Bluestone – Won’t consider any ongoing bankruptcies but will accept applicants with CCJs and defaults under £300.

 - Norton – Accepts the Right to Buy discount and applicants with CCJs over 12 months old.
 The lender also considers applicants with an active IVA.

 - Chorley – Won’t accept applicants with an IVA or bankruptcy but will consider those with CCJs and defaults if less than £500.

 - Reliance – Will lend to applicants using the Right to Buy discount.
 However, CCJs and defaults can’t exceed £100.
 Applicants with a bankruptcy or an IVA must be discharged for at least six years.

 Many more lenders will consider adverse credit in addition to using the Right to Buy scheme.
 As you can see, the criteria for each lender vary considerably.
 Don’t reach out to a lender and apply yourself, as there are a lot of other eligibility checks you’ll have to meet.
 Speak to an advisor beforehand, and we’ll find a lender that meets your circumstances.

 Should I repair my credit before applying for a mortgage?

-If you don’t quite yet qualify for a Right to Buy mortgage because of having poor credit, we’ll advise you on what to do next.
-For instance, we’ll provide you with tips on repairing your credit for a mortgage in the future.
-This also may not take as long as you think and it’s better than being declined.
+If you don’t quite yet qualify for a mortgage because of your credit rating, we’ll advise you on what to do next.
+We’ll provide you with tips on repairing your credit for a mortgage in the future.
+It may take less time than you think and is better than being declined.